 The Gigabyte GeForce GT 420 is a powerful and affordable graphics card; it comes with 48 CUDA cores and a 2 GB DDR3 memory.
 The graphics card is good for watching HD videos, light gaming, photo and video editing.
 You can also play games of older titles at decent graphics settings on this powerful graphics card.
 The card supports Windows 10, Ubuntu, and Linux.

-The graphic card is equipped with fan and heatsink that keeps the system cool and quiet throughout the operation.
 To make sure that you don’t have any issues while installation, install the latest Nvidia GeForce drivers from the official website of Nvidia and then use it with Windows 10.

 - It is good for upgrading onboard graphics of older PC.